Alek050/markerless_mocap_validation_for_team_sports/README.md

 ## Acknowledgments

 We would like to thank [Tamar](https://github.com/TFoppen) and [Dave](https://github.com/DaveHanegraaf) for their help in collecting the data for this project.
-Furthermore, we would like to thank [Felix](https://github.com/felixchenier) for creating and open sourcing the [kineticstoolkit](https://github.com/kineticstoolkit/kineticstoolkit) which was used to processin the data.
+Furthermore, we would like to thank [Felix](https://github.com/felixchenier) for creating and open sourcing the [kineticstoolkit](https://github.com/kineticstoolkit/kineticstoolkit) which was used to processing the data.

 ## Contact